ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 1. If you can't or do not want to update the contract's code, the admin needs to transfer ownership from the current admin to the zero address.
 This will leave the contract without a valid admin, thus preventing anyone from minting jettons.
 However, it will also prevent any changes to the jetton metadata.
 2. If you have access to source code and can change it, you can create a method in the contract that sets a flag to abort any minting process after it is called, and add a statement to check this flag in the mint function.
-3. If you can update contract's code, you can add restrictions by updating the code of the already deployed contract.
+3. If you can update the contract's code, you can add restrictions by updating the code of the already deployed contract.

 ## Jetton wallet smart contract
 `Jetton wallet` contracts are used to **send**, **receive**, and **burn** jettons.
 Each _jetton wallet contract_ stores wallet balance information for specific users.